• Skip to primary navigation

 July 31, 2021 by Kathryn Pauline Leave a Comment

-A few quick notes: The only herbs to stay away from here are the woody/perfumey kinds like thyme, rosemary, oregano, and sage.
-While you can get away with using as much basil as you’d like, their more intensely fragrant flavors work better in small doses.
-And don’t miss the note below the recipe on making this ahead.
-It includes a link to learn to properly store herbs so they’ll last in the fridge.
+The only herbs to stay away from in this herb salad are the woody/perfumey kinds like thyme, rosemary, oregano, and sage.
+While you can get away with using as much basil, cilantro, or parsley as you’d like, more intensely fragrant flavors work better in small doses.

 Print